OpenCTI-Platform/connectors/external-import/cve/README.md

 After Installation, the connector should require minimal interaction to use, and should update automatically at the hourly interval specified in your `docker-compose.yml` or `config.yml`.

-However, if you would like to force an immediate poll of the NVD-CVE instance, navigate to _Data_ -> _Connectors_ in the OpenCTI platform.
+However, if you would like to force an immediate poll of the CVE instance, navigate to _Data_ -> _Connectors_ in the OpenCTI platform.
 Find the "Common Vulnerabilities and Exposures" connector, and click on the refresh button to reset the connector's state and force a new poll of the CVEs.